motan1337/StreamMii/README.md

 A fork from my friend phmn (TwinkPad).
 Why did I fork it?
 Well I did not want to interfer with his work with my changes and work so I forked it to apply my changes and optimizations.

-My future ideas: Porting ffmpeg on Apple Silicon to have StreamMii working on it and a simple installer for MacOS when I will have ffmpeg port working on Apple Silicon.

 # StreamMii

 A simple tool that converts media into Wii compatible formats for smooth playback.